Many treatment options, most experimental, available to John McCain

 McCain could be a candidate for a trial in newly diagnosed patients.

-"Glioblastoma tumor cells are incredibly heterogeneous.
-No two tumor cells are alike," said Dr. John de Groot, professor of neuro-oncology at the University of Texas MD Anderson Cancer Center, adding that a multi-pronged approach was likely needed.
+"Glioblastoma tumour cells are incredibly heterogeneous.
+No two tumour cells are alike," said Dr. John de Groot, professor of neuro-oncology at the University of Texas MD Anderson Cancer Center, adding that a multi-pronged approach was likely needed.

-One promising approach being tested in early stage clinical trials by various institutions and companies involve injecting viruses into the tumor to destroy cancer cells and spur an immune system attack.
+One promising approach being tested in early stage clinical trials by various institutions and companies involve injecting viruses into the tumour to destroy cancer cells and spur an immune system attack.

 Duke University generated publicity last year with reports of early success using the polio virus against brain cancer.